 Scripts are the connective tissue.
 Now make the rest of your game:

-- How to Make Animations in Roblox Studio with AI — the motion your scripts trigger
+- How to Make Roblox Animations With AI — the motion your scripts trigger

 Install Revix and generate your first script in 30 seconds.